 Since 24 February 2014 there has been a marked increased in Creative Sector employment William Street and on Oxford Street (101-111 and 113-115 William Street, Darlinghurst) have been transformed into a mix of commercial and subsided spaces for cultural and creative enterprises.
 Currently there are no vacancies.

-Consider this upsurge of activity and vitality in Sydney with the cost to local government and the state of subsidising the multinational alcohol industry.
+Consider this upsurge of activity and vitality in Sydney with the cost to local government and the state of supporting the multinational alcohol industry.

-It costs the State about 3.6 Billion on mopping up after alcohol — police, ambulance, hospital Emergency Departments, court cases, rehab, social work, lost employment from injury etc.
+It costs the State of NSW about 3.6 Billion on mopping up after alcohol — police, ambulance, hospital Emergency Departments, court cases, rehab, social work, lost employment from injury etc.

-In Kings Cross we also had the Riot Squad in attendance on weekends.
-Add in subsidies to transport as well as the ongoing harms of alcohol abuse (cancer, Fetal Alcohol Spectrum Disorders (FASD) and domestic violence figures).
-And this is a massive public subsidy.
+Not considered are the ongoing harms of alcohol abuse — cancer, Fetal Alcohol Spectrum Disorders (FASD) and domestic violence.
+This is a massive public subsidy.